Riccati-ZORO: An efficient algorithm for heuristic online optimization of internal feedback laws in robust and stochastic model predictive control: Analysis of optimality and convergence

-For more details, we refer to \cite{Zanelli2021}, which analyzes the corresponding suboptimality for ZORO and proves local convergence of ZORO for sufficiently small $\sigma$.
-ZORO addresses \eqref{nlp:high_m_of_y} for the special case of a constant feedback gain, $\hat K(u) \equiv \bar K$.
-Thus, the only difference is that Riccati-ZORO additionally neglects the gradient of $\hat K(u)$, such that the core arguments of the proofs in \cite{Zanelli2021} also apply to Riccati-ZORO.
-In \cite{Feng2020}, optimality is recovered via a gradient correction, which in our case would need derivatives of the Riccati recursion and ellipsoid propagation.
+For more detail, we refer to \citet{Zanelli2021}, which analyzes the corresponding suboptimality for ZORO and proves local convergence of ZORO for sufficiently small~$\sigma$.
+ZORO addresses \eqref{nlp:high_m_of_y} for the special case of a constant feedback gain, $\tilde K(u) \equiv \bar K$.
+Thus, the only difference is that Riccati-ZORO additionally neglects the gradient of $\tilde K(u)$, such that the core arguments of the proofs in \citet{Zanelli2021} also apply to Riccati-ZORO. \citet{Feng2020} recover optimality by applying a gradient correction, which in our case would need derivatives of the Riccati recursion and ellipsoid propagation.